refactor-cloud/hubot-ldap-auth-enhanced/README.md

 * hubot refresh roles! - Refresh also already known user DNs
 * hubot who has \<roleName\> role

+## Integration with Hubot

+This script is meant to be used with the [hubot-auth-middleware](https://github.com/HelloFax/hubot-auth-middleware) project which uses the auth plugin in Hubot to determine whether a user can take a particular action.
+See the [README.md](https://github.com/HelloFax/hubot-auth-middleware/blob/master/README.md) of that project for more details on configuring roles for user actions.

 # Installation

 In order to set up this plugin, first install it in the project: